China ups calls for calm after tense weekend on Korean Peninsula

 However, Michael Madden, a visiting scholar at the US Korea Institute, cautioned against reading too much into the detention, saying the North Koreans may announce charges after the Tuesday celebrations are over.

-"There may be politics at play but all of the people detained by North Korea have been in violation of North Korean law," he said. ""If they (the North Koreans) have something, they'll let us know."
+"There may be politics at play but all of the people detained by North Korea have been in violation of North Korean law," he said.
+"If they (the North Koreans) have something, they'll let us know."

 At least two other US citizens are currently in North Korean custody.